There are plenty of things to do in Rzeszow that will keep you busy during your trip to this lovely Polish city.

-I had a full-two days in the city, which was more than enough to get a good feel for it, and I hope to return in the few months to check out the local Christmas market that’s held in the old town square every winter.
+A full-two days in the city was more than enough to get a feel for it.
+In the future I hope to return to check out the local Christmas market!

-In this post I want to share with you some of my best recommendations when it comes to what to do in Rzeszow, so that you know how to most effectively spend your time on a visit to the capital of Subcarpathia.
+In this post I want to share with you some of my best recommendations when it comes to what to do in Rzeszow.
+This way you’ll know how to most effectively spend your time on a visit to the lovely capital of Subcarpathia.

 It was back in 1354 when the city finally received its city rights, and gained the ability participate in local and international trade, apply taxes to goods traveling through town, and decide on its own laws and regulations.